Financial Aid Information

 Effective Fall 2021, Coursework Toward Program of Study (CPoS) will be applicable towards the disbursement of the TN Lottery Scholarships.
 To continue to receive their lottery scholarship year after year, the student must meet continuing eligibility requirements regarding GPA and enrollment status and federal Satisfactory Academic Progress standards.
 Read about college GPA criteria and repeat rules.
 If the HOPE is lost, students can apply to regain at the next checkpoint if meeting eligibility requirements.

 Grants for students who commit to teach after graduation full time in a high-needs subject area that serves low-income families for at least 4 years.
 The student must submit an application, FASFA, and agreement to serve.

-Freshmen and Transfers are automatically considered for guaranteed scholarships when they apply to MTSU.
-Once admitted, continuing students can submit one general application to determine eligible scholarships.
-Most have a deadline of February 15th.
+Freshmen and Transfers are automatically considered for guaranteed scholarships when they apply to MTSU by the December 1st deadline.
+Once admitted, continuing students can submit one general application to determine eligible scholarships, and most have a deadline of February 15th.